 When I was a kid I had two bandanas – a red and a black one.
 On any long journey, either one was a constant on my head or around my neck.
 I had a bad tendency to get cold at the drop of a hat.
 So these bandanas replaced the ‘hats’.
 They protected me and I liked to wear them.
 They were colourful and had those cute paisley prints which I loved.

 Since then I know a couple of other ways to tie a bandana.
 Nowadays I see many wearing bandanas – even dogs.
 Dog bandanas are ever so popular.
 Boys have them tucked in their pockets.
 My cook wears them when making food and she has a couple of them which changes with her clothes.

-There are no end to cool diy ideas to do with a bandana on the net.
+There is no end to cool DIY ideas to do with a bandana on the internet.
 Your kids could go crazy on creative juices with a white cotton bandana.
 Something (anything) to keep them quiet and happy for sometime.

 Fabric suitable for making a Bandana.

 A medium weight cotton like muslin is best suited to make the bandana.
 You can also make a pretty bandana in silk or satin.
 I have used a georgette fabric here.
 In my opinion, if you are using it on your hair it had better not be a very slithery slippery fabric like satin.
 They will never stay put on your head.
 Sure they will look incredibly pretty.

 Using fabric with interesting prints also is popular for making bandanas.
 Many skull Bandanas are going around.
 I am thinking of drawing a skull on a bandana and give it as a present to my cousin who likes things like that.
 Look how the scull bandana has made the kid fierce.

 Another thing to look for in the fabric selection is if it is skin friendly.
 You might find a good fabric but if it is scratchy on the skin, you might find it uncomfortable to wear it next to your skin.